Trump says 'Mission Accomplished!' after Syria strikes - Journal du Cameroun

-The UN Security Council was set to meet at Moscow’s request at 1500 GMT over the operation, which was unleashed by the US, Britain and France in response to an alleged chemical weapons attack on the rebel-held town of Douma.

-The strikes were targeted to inflict maximum damage on sites linked to chemical weapons development.
-A top Pentagon official, Lieutenant General Kenneth McKenzie, said the action would set back Syria’s chemical weapons program “for years.”

-The sounds of massive explosions rang out across Damascus just before dawn on Saturday, ushering in 45 minutes of explosions and the roar of warplanes, AFP’s correspondent in the city said.
+The sounds of massive explosions rang out across Damascus just before dawn Saturday, ushering in 45 minutes of explosions and the roar of warplanes.

-Flashes flared in the distance and by daybreak, plumes of smoke could be seen rising from the city’s north and east.

 “A perfectly executed strike last night.
 Thank you to France and the United Kingdom for their wisdom and the power of their fine Military,” Trump tweeted early Saturday.